sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 **Purpose**
 > Node.js provides scablablility and performance through its powerful event-driven model.

-> Focus on understanding the model and how ti differs from traditional threaded models
+> Focus on understanding the model and how it differs from traditional threaded models
-> used by most applications
+> used by most applications.

-> Understainding the event model is critical because it may force you to change your
+> Understanding the event model is critical because it may force you to change your
 > design thinking for your applications.
 > However, those changes will be well worth the improvements in speed that you get by
 > using Node.js